stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-Next we abstract the common pattern by implementing a new generic parser:
+Next the common pattern is abstracted by implementing a new general parser for vertex components:

 ```java
 class VertexComponentParser<T extends Bufferable> implements Parser {